KARMA YOGA RETREAT LAOSLearn the art of letting go

 - Contribution to a local Community Development project (financial contribution and optional selfless service on retreat)

-- Immersion in local Lao Buddhist culture through temple visits, food, Lao Water Ceremony, Baci ceremony and Lao dance
+- Immersion in local Lao Buddhist culture through temple visits, Lao cooking, Water Ceremony and Baci ceremony

 - Spa Day in historic town, Champasak, with 90 minutes massage included (Additional spa treatment available at extra cost)

-- Excursion to the Bolaven Plateau to see stunning waterfalls and coffee plantations
+- Excursion to the Bolaven Plateau to see stunning scenery and coffee plantations

-(includes a 10% donation to local community project)
+** All prices include a 10% donation to the local community project on Done Daeng Island **

 HOW TO GET THERE